 You can never trust others if you are not willing to trust yourself.
 Self-trust is sometimes the only thing you need to move on in life.
 Instead of crying about a wrong decision, just rethink all the good choices you have made that have resulted in fruitful results.
 Just believe in your decision-making and learn to trust your decisions.

-If, even after whatever happened between you and your partner, you are willing to stay committed with your partner and give him or her a second chance, do it.
+If, even after whatever happened between you and your partner, you are willing to stay committed to your partner and give him or her a second chance, do it.
 If your heart thinks that your partner is the most valuable gift to your life and you can step towards that person, do it.
 When you take the step forward, be committed to the relationship wholeheartedly.
 Never try to take the journey forward half-heartedly, as it will only inhibit your progress.
 Just work together on your relationship and take a smooth step forward.

 Forgiving someone will never make you inferior to them.
 Forgiveness is an act of maturity.
 Extend the same grace you would want to receive if you violated your partner’s trust.
 If you still desire a healthy relationship with your partner, forgiveness is critical.
 Every human on earth has opportunities to improve.
 Chances are, your partner will fail you again in some way.
 But if your partner is remorseful and willing to do what is necessary to build trust, forgive and move forward together.